jarizleifr/ManulECS/README.md

 ## Features

 - Focus on simplicity
-- Data-driven, cache-coherent ECS, achieved with sparse sets and structs
+- Data-driven, cache-coherent ECS, achieved with sparse sets of structs
 - Support for tag components without data
 - Support for non-entity resources
 - Declarative, control internals by providing attributes to components/resources